Malta: Phoenicians, Carthaginians, and Romans

-Phoenician traders colonised the islands under the name Ann (𐤀𐤍𐤍, ʾnn) sometime after 1000 BC as a stop on their trade routes from the eastern Mediterranean to Cornwall.
-Their seat of government was apparently at Mdina, which shared the island's name; the primary port was at Cospicua on the Grand Harbour, which they called Maleth.
+Phoenician traders colonised the islands under the name Ann (𐤀𐤍𐤍, ʾnn) after 1000 BC as a stop on their trade routes from the eastern Mediterranean to the Strait of Gibraltar.
+Their seat of government was at Mdina, and their primary port was at Cospicua on the Grand Harbour, which they called Maleth.
 After the fall of Phoenicia in 332 BC, the area came under the control of Carthage.
-During this time, the people on Malta mainly cultivated olives and carob and produced textiles.
+During this time, the people of Malta mostly produced olives, carob, and textiles.